dangilman/pykawa/README.md

 Exact solutions for the phase shifts and scattering cross sections for Yukawa potentials.
 See the notebooks for example usage.

+Solutions are obtained following the variable phase method.
+The mathematica scripts used to compute the cross sections can be found in the "mathematica_scripts" directory.

 ## Features

 - Load precomputed solutions for the scattering cross section, including the angle-dependent, total, momentum, and viscosity cross sections, for Yukawa potentials in the Born and semi-classical regime.
 Solutions include both repulsive and attractive (resonant) cross sections
 - Use interpolators to obtain solutions across a range of parameter space
 - Compute thermally averaged cross sections relevant for structure formation

-Mathematica scripts used to compute the cross sections can be found in the mathematica_scripts directory

 ## Author